ternaustralia/linkeddata-site/tern-ontology/conceptual-information-model.md

 ## Sampling

 The `Sampling` class in the TERN Ontology has minor additions to the standard definition from SOSA.
-**I think this discussion of Sampler can be dropped here.
-There are some implications of the cardinality restrictions in a reasoning application, but TERN Ontology is not primarily designed for this, which is why the main formalisation uses SHACL.**
+**I think this discussion of Sampler can be dropped.
+There are implications of the cardinality restrictions in a reasoning application, but TERN Ontology is not primarily designed for this, which is why the main formalisation uses SHACL.**
 The Semantic Sensor Network Ontology has an axiom that a Sampler (i.e. a sampling instrument or device)is involved in Sampling.
 This requirement is dropped in the TERN Ontology's version of the Sampling class, as the requirement of a Sampler is very biased towards the use of sensors in a sensor network.
-**What does it mean 'this requirement is dropped'?
-The SSN axiom says 'there is a Sampler' but the OWA does not require that it be recorded.
-Cardinality restrictions do not have to be enforced by SHACL constraints - these are different meta-understandings.**
 In the context of the TERN Ontology, Sampling is an activity that follows a procedure, and the outcome is a physical sample, _also known as a specimen_. **Not really - Specimen is a material thing which has been accessioned into a collection (such as a Herbarium).
 Not every material sample is a Specimen.**
 The Sampling class records the result time and optionally records the instrument type used during the sampling activity.
 Elements from the PROV Ontology are used to record the person who performed the sampling (not necessarily the same as the sampler).